Tazovsky/sunburstShinyWidget/README.md

                           ←──────── Shiny.setInputValue("_pathway_group_datatable")
 ```

 The JavaScript layer is ported from OHDSI Atlas charting modules and uses D3.js v4 for the partition layout, arc rendering, and color scaling.
-See [docs/knowledge-transfer.md](docs/knowledge-transfer.md) for a full architectural deep-dive.

 ## Development